About Biolab Tests

 A) We ask that you pay for your tests when the samples are collected by our nurses, or enclosed with postal samples.
 If your practitioner indicates on the request form that he / she will settle the account then payment is not required and we will invoice the practitioner directly.
 If the tests are covered by medical insurance we will provide you with an invoice.
 Some insurance companies will refund us directly, whilst others refund patients.
 (Back to Top)

 Q) How can I pay for Biolab tests?

 A) We can accept payment by cash, cheque (or banker's draft) or by Visa/Mastercard credit/debit cards.
+You can also pay by bank transfer.
 We kindly ask that payment is included with samples.
 All payments should be made in Pounds Sterling (the UK is not in the Euro Zone therefore we cannot accept payment in Euros).
-For international transactions we can accept payment by Paypal (please contact us for specific details).
-There is an additional surcharge of 5% of test fees for this service to cover Paypal's commission charges.
 (Back to Top)